lightninglabs/chantools/doc/chantools_fakechanbackup.md

 chantools fakechanbackup --rootkey xprvxxxxxxxxxx \
 	--capacity 123456 \
 	--channelpoint f39310xxxxxxxxxx:1 \
-	--initiator \
 	--remote_node_addr 022c260xxxxxxxx@213.174.150.1:9735 \
 	--short_channel_id 566222x300x1 \
 	--multi_file fake.backup

+chantools fakechanbackup --rootkey xprvxxxxxxxxxx \
+	--from_channel_graph lncli_describegraph.json \
+	--multi_file fake.backup
 ```

 ### Options

 ```
       --bip39                       read a classic BIP39 seed and passphrase from the terminal instead of asking for lnd seed format or providing the --rootkey flag
       --capacity uint               the channel's capacity in satoshis --channelpoint string         funding transaction outpoint of the channel to rescue (<txid>:<txindex>) as it is displayed on 1ml.com
-  -h, --help                      help for fakechanbackup
+      --from_channel_graph string   the full LN channel graph in the JSON format that the 'lncli describegraph' returns -h, --help                        help for fakechanbackup
-      --initiator                 whether our node was the initiator (funder) of the channel --multi_file string         the fake channel backup file to create (default "results/fake-2021-03-01-10-12-23.backup") --remote_node_addr string   the remote node connection information in the format pubkey@host:port --rootkey string            BIP32 HD root key of the wallet to use for encrypting the backup; leave empty to prompt for lnd 24 word aezeed
+      --multi_file string           the fake channel backup file to create (default "results/fake-2021-05-01-22-08-48.backup")
+      --remote_node_addr string     the remote node connection information in the format pubkey@host:port --rootkey string              BIP32 HD root key of the wallet to use for encrypting the backup; leave empty to prompt for lnd 24 word aezeed
       --short_channel_id string     the short channel ID in the format <blockheight>x<transactionindex>x<outputindex>
 ```

 ### Options inherited from parent commands